Communication style is associated with the ways one says whatever he or she says.

 The inability to communicate and convey thoughts and emotions leads to miscommunication and misunderstandings, thus creating anger and frustration.

-Aggressive communication is a style where individuals convey their feelings and thoughts dominantly and advocate their rights at others’ costs.
+Aggressive communication styles is a manipulative communication style where individuals convey their feelings and thoughts dominantly and advocate their rights at others’ costs.

 Common features to recognize aggressive communicators are frequent interruptions in conversations, intense glaring, excessive condemning nature, and loud-mouthed.
 However, individuals with this conversational nature have many possible chances of becoming great leaders in the future as they can make others follow them.

-Common traits to identify passive-aggressive communicators are difficulty expressing their resentment, unusual muttering, and excessive sarcastic statements.
+Common traits to identify passive aggressive communicator are difficulty expressing their resentment, unusual muttering, and excessive sarcastic statements.

 These individuals generally show those facial expressions that do not match what they are feeling or meant to say.